-- 1. Check the appropriate box - XPreliminary Information Statement Definitive Information Statement - 2.
-Name of registrant as specified in its charter

-PHILIPPINE REALTY AND HOLDINGS CORPORATION

-3. Country of Incorporation: Philippines

-4. SEC Identification : 99905

-5. Tax Identification No.: 000-188-233-000

-6. Address of Principal Office: One Balete, 1 Balete Drive Corner N. Domingo St. Brgy.
-Kaunlaran District 4, Quezon City

-Address of Satellite Office: 1609 16 th Floor, East Tower, Philippine Stock Exchange Centre, Exchange Road, Ortigas Center, Pasig City, 1605

-7. Registrant's telephone number, including area code:

-8. Date, time and place of the Meeting of the security holders

-Date: June 30, 2023

-Time: 3 p.m.

-Place: Livestream by accessing the Online web address URL (for

-participation by remote communication)

-www.philrealtyasm.com

-9. Approximate date on which the Information Statement is first to be sent or given to security holders

-June 9, 2023

-10. Securities registered pursuant to Sections 4 and 8 of the RSA:

-Title of each Class Number of Shares of Common Stock Outstanding or amount of Debt Outstanding Common 9,100,102,685 shares

-11. Are any or all of registrant's securities listed on the Philippine Stock Exchange?
-Yes X No

-If yes, disclose the name of such Stock Exchange and the class of securities listed therein: The common stock of the Company is listed at the Philippine Stock Exchange, Inc. (PSE) PLEASE NOTE THAT THE CORPORATION IS NOT SOLICITING PROXIES
+2. Check the appropriate box Preliminary Informati X Definitive Informati Name of registrant as specif on Statement AND HOLDINGS CORPORATION 3.
+Country of Incorporation: Philippines 4.
+SEC Identification : 99905 5.
+Tax Identification No.: 000-188-233-000 6.
+Address of Principal Office: One Balete, 1 Balete Drive Corner N. Domingo St. Brgy.
+Kaunlaran District 4, Quezon City Address of Satellite Office: 1609 16 th Floor, East Tower, Philippine Stock Exchange Centre, Exchange Road, Ortigas Center, Pasig City, 1605 7.
+Registrant's telephone num ber, including area code: (02) 8631- 3179 8.
+Date, time and place of the Meeting of the security holders Time: Place: une 28, 2024 B p.m.
+Livestream by accessing online Zoom link (for participation by Temote communication) 9.
+Approximate date on which holders the Information Statement is first to be sent or given to security June 5, 20 24 10.
+Securities registered pursua nt to Sections 4 and 8 of the RSA: a.
+Shares of stock out standing as of April 30, 2023 Title of each Class Number of Shares of Common Stock Outstanding or amount of Debt Outstanding Common 9,100,102,685 shares 11. securities listed on the Philippine Stock Exchange? o